dgc-cgn/CAS-Digital-Trade-Documentation/scheme/objects/obj-verifiable-identifier.md

 ## Reliable System Criteria

+* An **electronic transferable record (ETR)** may exist independently of the system of issuance.
-* A VID is used to issue **electronic transferable record (ETR)** and enable the independent verification of:
+* A VID may be used in the issuance of an ETR to enable independent verification outside of the system of issuance.

-  * Criterion 1: Same Information
-  * Criterion 2: Singularity
-  * Criterion 3: Control
-  * Criterion 4: Integrity
-  * Criterion 5: Reliable System
+* In evaluating the reliability of a VID the following requirements based on the [general reliability criteria](./obj-criterion.md) will be applied:

+  1. **Criterion 1: Same Information:** The VID must confirm that the information is the same as what originated from the system of issuance.
+  2. **Criterion 2: Singularity:** The VID must confirm that the information originates from an authoritative record.
+  3. **Criterion 3: Control:** The VID must demonstrate that the ETR is under exclusive control.
+  4. **Criterion 4: Integrity** The VID must be confirm the integrity of the ETR, including any authorized changes to the ETR.
+  5. **Criterion 5: Reliable System** The VID must demonstrate that it originates from a reliable system used in conjunction with ETR system of issuance.

 ## References